Comcast partners with Asian carriers, eyes mobile market

 New Street Research estimates that Comcast, which already has MVNO agreements with Verizon and Sprint, could capture about 6 percent of the retail wireless market within five years after its acquisition of Time Warner Cable.

-(Additional reporting by Marina Lopes in New York and Michael Gold in Taipei; Editing by Tiffany Wu and Tom Brown)
+(Reporting by Liana B. Baker; Additional reporting by Marina Lopes in New York and Michael Gold in Taipei; Editing by Tiffany Wu)